khuranalab/FSig-SNV/README.md

 Installing FSig-SNV

-You will need to install devtools for running FSig-SNV package
+You will need to install devtools for running FSigSNV package

 ```sh
 install.packages(devtools)